GeyserMC/GeyserIntegratedPack/developer_documentation.md

 The illusioner does not exist in Bedrock Edition.
 Full implementation, however, would require more than a simple texture swap.
 This is due to the illusioner's special attack, which creates four duplicate false illusioners, which lack a hit box.
 The actual illusioner remains invisible during this attack.
 Implementing this would likely be possible from a technical perspective, but it would require either some kind of helper entity attached to the illusioner by Geyser, such as an invisible armor stand, or the removal of invisibility during the illusioner's special attack.
 The former would be preferable, as it would maintain some degree of functionality for users without the pack.

-Currently, the optional pack uses a render controller to perform a simple texture swap on the illusioner.
+Currently, the integrated pack uses a render controller to perform a simple texture swap on the illusioner.
 This is accomplished by replacing the evocation illager with the illusioner when the evocation illager returns true for the Molang query `q.is_bribed`.
 The following texture array is defined in the render controller:

 ```json
 {